As a writer myself, I have been asked many times what is the best writing apps for writers and what’s the writing app I am using.

 But before I recommend the writing apps and software that you can use, you should always prefer what works best for you.

-I prefer writing apps that doesn’t mean you can’t start with just pen and paper.
+I prefer writing apps but that doesn’t mean you can’t start with just a pen and paper.

 So let’s jump to the writing apps list.